Marcus830/Data-Structures/README.md

 # Data-Structures
-Here is where I developed programs in C++ language that would use data structures such as Linked Lists, Double Linked Lists, Binary Search Trees, and Time Complexity.
+Here, I developed programs and functions in C++ language  that would use data structures such as Linked Lists, Double Linked Lists, Binary Search Trees, Time Complexity, Stacks, and Quese.